quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 :p What does the example illustrate about the behavior evaluation (BE) of MDPs?
 ??x
 The example shows that even with the same observable data, different internal representations and approximations can lead to different BEs.
-Specifically, while \(v = 0\) is an exact solution in the first MDP, it produces errors in both identical states in the second MDP. x??
+Specifically, while $v = 0$ is an exact solution in the first MDP, it produces errors in both identical states in the second MDP. x??

 ---